astral-sh/docs/site/uv/getting-started/features/index.md

 Executing standalone Python scripts, e.g., `example.py`.

 - `uv run`: Run a script.
-- `uv add --script`: Add a dependency to a script
+- `uv add --script`: Add a dependency to a script.
-- `uv remove --script`: Remove a dependency from a script
+- `uv remove --script`: Remove a dependency from a script.

 See the [guide on running scripts](../../guides/scripts/) to get started.